Home Our Hope

 These verses say this change will have parts.
 The part we are interested in is "I will cleanse you from all your uncleanness."
 This part speaks of an ongoing washing that keeps the believer clean.

 We were unclean until we believed.
 At that time we were cleaned and the Spirit entered us.
-The Spirit now keeps us clean.
+We are now kept clean.
+More on that later.

 What the Apostles Said About Being Unclean